AlexD2003/Messy_Blog/content/post/tecknoworks_challange.md

 #### Task 1 solution

 Firstly, I will begin by looking at the data set given in the premise in order to get a feeling for what I am working with.\
 The data set is presented in **csv format and has a size of around 13MB (important for later)**.
-It seems to be a **retail transaction data set**, basically oferring you a peek at common consumer purchase patterns with the present collumns being : **CustomerId, ProductId, Quantity, Price, TransactionDate, PaymentMethod, StoreLocation, ProductCategory, AppliedDiscount and TotalAmount**.\
+It seems to be a **retail transaction data set**, basically offering you a peek at common consumer purchase patterns with the present columns being : **CustomerId, ProductId, Quantity, Price, TransactionDate, PaymentMethod, StoreLocation, ProductCategory, AppliedDiscount and TotalAmount**.\
 Since the data set is given in csv format which is compatible with the import feature of **Microsoft Fabric** and the size is not significant, the import should be pretty straight forward.
 We should plan for further expansion tho.\
 **Okay, how how do I import it?** Firstly, in what?
 A quick look around google later, the most obvious choice was between a **Data Lake or a Data Warehouse**.
 I would go with a **Data Warehouse** since it is meant for already structured data (exactly like my data set) while a **Data Lake** is more inclined towards raw data meant for analysis and further implications in various projects.
 [Source.](https://azure.microsoft.com/en-us/resources/cloud-computing-dictionary/what-is-a-data-lake#:~:text=risks%20more%20efficiently.-,What's%20the%20difference%20between%20a%20data%20lake%20and%20a%20data,as%20specific%20BI%20use%20cases.)\
 In order to import this data into Microsoft Fabric we could setup a pipeline. **Pipeline setup:**
 1. Configure an automated data pipeline within Microsoft Fabric.
 2. Source : We should point the pipeline towards the source location of the **csv file**.
-3. Transformation : We should always think about transforming data when we are doing an import in order to further suit our needs, for example remove unnecessary collumns or filter just what we need.
+3. Transformation : We should always think about transforming data when we are doing an import in order to further suit our needs, for example remove unnecessary columns or filter just what we need.
 4. Destination : Finally, we set the pipeline to store the ingested data into our Data Warehouse, as explained earlier.
 #### [Source.](https://www.youtube.com/watch?v=LoESCJpru8w)